markpmlim/BookOfShaders/Readme.md

 out vec4 fragmentColor;

+The user could change the size of the live view; refer to the function "loadView" with the GLViewController.swift file.

 The Swift source code of the playground expects both the shader files to be in the "Resources" sub-folder of the playground package which incidentally is a special folder.